SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - 9.05.2020 - Added special knifes from danger zone [knife-premium]
     - 9.05.2020 - Added adverts and timer for gun menu
     - 10.5.2020 - Added gun buyzone, translation file, rounds restriction (for full version)
+    - 10.5.2020 - Added bhop for VIP (for full version)
+    - 10.5.2020 - Added custom tags for VIP (for full version)

 * **VIP Flag: a**